Pazoia/react-website-tennis-club/README.md

    - ✅ Create new user object from user input
    - ✅ Console log new user object to console

+   - Registration form validates email and password before submiting user details
+   - Registration form inform user if any invalid details were entered and where
    - Make the registration form mobile friendly

 2. **Create NavBar Component**
-   - Create NavBar with Home and Register buttons
+   - Create NavBar with Home and Register/Sign in buttons
    - When a user hits register open register component as a pop up window
    - Make NavBar mobile friendly